e4lime/unity-gamejam-template/README.md

 -----

 ## List of Thirdparty Libraries and tools
 Recommended thirdparty libraries and tools.
 All thirdparty folders are listed in the .gitignore file.
-Comment out those you want to commit or flip with !.
+Comment out those you want to commit or flip with an exclamation mark (!).

 DON'T commit PAID content, remember that paid content will still exist in git-history after you remove them.